 Bar Lines

-Bar lines MUST be indicated using one of the code options given in [[[#barlines-spec]]].
+Bar lines are indicated using one of the code options given in [[[#barlines-spec]]].

 Neume and Mensural notations SHOULD NOT use bar lines.